+When do you need a dilapidation report?
 Whether you’re an investor or property owner, preserving and protecting your property is of the utmost importance.
-After all, these are some of the most valuable assets that we all possess.
-If a local council or private financiers are undertaking some construction works in the close proximity of your property, documenting the state of your property prior to the beginning of those works is essential.
+If a local council or private financiers are undertaking some construction works in proximity to your property, documenting the state of your property prior to the beginning of those works is essential.

 Building and demolition activities require heavy machinery and equipment, which can be used to conduct a series of tasks such as the removal of soil, trees, existing slabs or even building foundation.

-These changes could potentially lead to some unpredicted and unpleasant damages on your property.
-In order to protect yourself financially, you will need something known as a Dilapidation Report.
+These changes could potentially lead to some unpredicted and unpleasant damages to your property.

-Created by experience building consultants, Dilapidation Reports contain notes, photos and diagrams.
-Together, all these elements paint as accurate a picture as possible, regarding the state of the property in questions.
+Dilapidation reports contain notes, photos, and diagrams.
+Together, all these elements paint as accurate a picture as possible, regarding the state of the property in question.

 In order to gather this information, a licensed building consultant will physically visit the location.
 Having a sound understanding of what kind of damage could occur to a property, the building consultant will provide a report which provides an accurate picture of the property.
 Both the property owner and the party with a nearby construction site should then sign off on the report.

-People who may need a Condition Report usually fall into one of three groups, being:
+Who may need a building dilapidation report?
+Usually, the subjects fall into one of the following groups, being:

-If you require a Dilapidation Report then feel free to contact us at PBAQS.
-With over 20 years of experience as professional building consultants, our team is able to help protect you against damages that have resulted due to someone else’s actions.
+Do you need a dilapidation report in NSW or in Sydney?
+We have a team of local quantity surveyors and building consultants who can help with your dilapidation surveys.
+With over 20 years of experience as professional quantity surveyors based in Sydney, our team is able to help protect you against damages that have resulted due to someone else’s actions.